Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Introduction

-Concurrently, marketing research underscores the pivotal role of emotions in shaping online behavior.
-Emotional experiences characterized by positive valence \cite{garcia2016dynamics} and, to an even greater extent, heightened arousal levels \cite{berger2012makes,NelsonField2013}, have been shown to boost online engagement.
-It was also revealed that users' emotional states are influenced by the content they consume, indicating that emotions play a mediating role between content and online engagement \cite{yu2014we,schreiner2021impact}.
+Meanwhile, marketing research highlights the pivotal role of emotions in shaping online behavior.
+Emotional experiences characterized by positive valence \cite{garcia2016dynamics} and, to an even greater extent, heightened arousal levels \cite{berger2012makes,NelsonField2013}, boost online engagement.
+This suggests that emotional processes mediate the relationship between digital content consumption and online engagement \cite{yu2014we,schreiner2021impact}.
+Similarly, Psychology has shown that image properties such as saturation, brightness, or subject beauty affect viewers’ emotional responses \cite{bekhtereva2017bringing,redies2020global,leder2022swipes}.
+Together, this indicates that changing the emotional properties of images may provide an indirect mechanism to influence online behavior.

-On the internet, users predominantly consume image-based content.
-Psychological research has highlighted how image features such as saturation or brightness can impact viewers' emotional responses \cite{bekhtereva2017bringing,redies2020global,leder2022swipes}.
-Studies in computer vision have built upon this insight, proposing algorithms capable of manipulating images to change the emotional response of viewers \cite{peng2015mixed,zhu2022emotional,chen2020image}.

-Based on these findings, we propose generative approaches for image adaptation that regulate the emotional response of an image to decrease the time users spent online and hence facilitate a more healthy internet use.
-Specifically, we present three different generative image adaptation algorithms.
-The first approach optimizes the low-level properties of an image (e.g., brightness, contrast) to change its emotional impact.
-The chosen image properties are theoretically grounded, drawing from previous findings that have established their impact on eliciting emotional responses in individuals \cite{bekhtereva2017bringing,redies2020global}.
-The second approach uses a generative adversarial network (GAN) to disentangle content and style of an image \cite{huang2018multimodal} and then optimizes the style to evoke a subdued emotional response.
-The third approach uses a diffusion model (DM) as backbone and leverages classifier guidance (CG) as well as classifier-free guidance (CFG), to steer the denoising process of a previously inverted image to generate a similar image with reduced emotional impact.
+Based on this evidence, we explore whether modifying the emotional impact of images can support non-coercive reductions in online use.
+We aim to regulate users’ emotional states toward balanced valence and low arousal, encouraging natural disengagement rather than enforcing control.
+Therefore, we propose and systematically analyze three generative image-editing approaches.
+All approaches are guided by a regressor grounded in a psychological model of emotion \cite{russell_circumplex_1980}, ensuring that edits move images toward the intended emotional state (neutral valence, low arousal).
+First, we optimize low-level image properties (e.g., brightness, contrast) that have been theoretically linked to emotional responses (e.g., \cite{bekhtereva2017bringing,redies2020global}).
+Second, we use a generative adversarial network (GAN) to disentangle content and style \cite{huang2018multimodal} and optimize style toward a subdued emotional response.
+Third, we employ a diffusion model (DM) \cite{podell2023sdxl} and leverage classifier guidance (CG) \cite{dhariwal2021diffusion} and classifier-free guidance (CFG) \cite{ho2022classifier} to steer the denoising process of an inverted image toward a visually similar but emotionally milder version.